RafhaanShah/Container-Mon/README.md

 gofmt -w -s .
 ```

+## Installation

+- If you have `go` installed, you can clone the repository and directly run the `go` file
+- You can download the latest release artifact from [GitHub Releases](https://github.com/RafhaanShah/Container-Mon/releases)
+- If you have Docker installed, you can run the Docker image

 ## Configuration

 Configuration can be set via **environment variables** or **command line flags**.
 Command line flags take precedence over environment variables.
 Only `CONTAINERMON_NOTIFICATION_URL` (or `--notification-url`) is mandatory; all other fields are optional.